deograciasong/CS-5500-Playlist-Generator/README.md

 - 🎯 Matches the energy, tempo, and overall feel you're going for
 - 🔄 Ensures songs flow nicely together
-- 🧠 Gets smarter over time based on what you skip or like
 - 🎧 Integrates seamlessly with your Spotify account

 ### Built With